Updated December 11, 2021.

 - Wounds and pain

-Here are five ways the bioactive compounds in chaga can support health:
+Here are five ways chaga may support health:

 A special group of these polysaccharides, called glucans, are immune system modulators.
 This means that they help the immune system regulate, either stimulating or suppressing immune response (5, 6).

 In the wild, chaga is steady.
-It lives in relation with the host tree for many years, patiently gathering nutrients in rhythm with the tree’s cycles.
+It lives with the host tree for many years, patiently gathering nutrients in rhythm with the tree’s cycles.
 Chaga’s steadying influence may support healthy blood sugar.

 The rise in blood sugar that follows meals is a contributing factor in type 2 diabetes (9).
 Because chaga’s polysaccharides slow the absorption of dietary carbohydrates, further research might lead to therapeutic use of chaga to prevent diabetes.

 As we’ve seen, chaga is one cool character.
 Hanging out in snow forests with its own built-in armor, not much phases chaga.
 In fact, chaga mushroom thrives in its harsh habitat, accumulating enough protective compounds to rank as one of the world’s most powerful antioxidants.